spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/github-file/index.md

            manifest source."
 %}

-## GitHub File Artifact in a Pipeline Definition
+## GitHub file artifact in a pipeline definition

 The following are the fields that make up a GitHub file artifact: